dctime/signals/issues and todo.md

 ### 2025.5.28

-**Click the model part while it isnt extended with make it extend which should remove the connection of the part behind**
+Click the model part while it isnt extended with make it extend which should remove the connection of the part behind (1)